ashokolarov/prosperity3/README.md

 In addition to algorithmic trading, each round featured a small-scale manual trading challenge, typically focused on game theory, optimization under uncertainty, or decision-making based on limited information.
 While these contributed less to overall PnL, they added a fun and intellectually engaging element to the competition.

-For full details on the product mechanics, simulation environment, and round structure, see the Prosperity 3 Wiki. see the [Prosperity 3 Wiki](https://imc-prosperity.notion.site/Prosperity-3-Wiki-19ee8453a09380529731c4e6fb697ea4)
+For full details on the product mechanics, simulation environment, and round structure, see the [Prosperity 3 Wiki](https://imc-prosperity.notion.site/Prosperity-3-Wiki-19ee8453a09380529731c4e6fb697ea4)

 ## Organization
 We include all of work including a trading dashboard developed for visualizing positions, PnL, and market activity; a comprehensive set of research notebooks and analysis tools in the development folder that document our strategy development, data exploration, and backtesting results; and the core trading algorithms in the src directory, which implement our trading and risk management logic across multiple products.

 Instead of relying heavily on open-source tools, which many successful teams did, we chose to build our own infrastructure from scratch.
-This allowed us to tailor everything to our specific workflow and needs, but helped us learn a lot in the process.
+This allowed us to tailor everything to our specific workflow and needs and helped us learn a lot in the process.
 One of the core components we developed was a custom visualization dashboard, which helped us analyze price movements, order book dynamics, and bot behavior more effectively throughout the competition.

 ### Dashboard